paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-2/index.md

 ---
 date: "2019-07-03"
-title: "Creating a Helm Chart Repository - Part 2"
+title: "Creating a [Helm](https://helm.sh) Chart Repository - Part 2"
 categories: ["kubernetes","devops","helm"]
 draft: false
 ---

 ## Introduction

-Welcome to a three part blog series on Creating a Helm Chart Repository.
-In [part 1](/blog/creating-a-helm-chart-monorepo-part-1) of this series I demonstrated creating a helm chart repository using GitHub and GitHub Pages.
+Welcome to a three part blog series on Creating a [Helm](https://helm.sh) Chart Repository.
+In [part 1](/blog/creating-a-helm-chart-monorepo-part-1) of this series I demonstrated creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com)and [GitHub](https://github.com)Pages.
 In this **part 2** I will add Automation to automatically update the repository, and in [part 2](/blog/creating-a-helm-chart-monorepo-part-3) I will add testing for changes to the charts themselves.

-## Use Circle CI to automate Helm Chart Updates
+## Use Circle CI to automate [Helm](https://helm.sh) Chart Updates

-> Note - You could use any other CI system here, I chose Circle as it is easy to integrate with github and has a free tier.
+> Note - You could use any other CI system here, I chose Circle as it is easy to integrate with [GitHub](https://github.com)and has a free tier.
 If you do use a different CI system the scripts should still work, but you'll need to rewrite a config file suitable for your CI choice.

-Now that we've successfully created a Helm Chart Repostiory using github and github pages we can move on to adding some Automation so that our Chart Repository is updated any time we push changes up to our master branch.
+Now that we've successfully created a [Helm](https://helm.sh) Chart Repostiory using [GitHub](https://github.com)and [GitHub](https://github.com)pages we can move on to adding some Automation so that our Chart Repository is updated any time we push changes up to our master branch.

 Its pretty easy to create a new Circle CI account.
-You simply go to their website and hit [sign-up](https://circleci.com/signup/), it will ask you to log using github Oauth2 and once you've given it access to your repositories you are good to go.
+You simply go to their website and hit [sign-up](https://circleci.com/signup/), it will ask you to log using [GitHub](https://github.com)Oauth2 and once you've given it access to your repositories you are good to go.

 Once logged in you need to hit the **ADD Projects** menu item and hit the **set up project** button next to **my-helm-charts**.